 Acts as a partner to your business

-The right web design agency for your business is one that will partner with you on your new website and beyond.
+The right web design company for your business will partner with you on your new website and beyond.
 What that partnership might look like can vary depending on how involved you or your team want to be in the website build process and/or outcome.
-Regardless of how closely you decide to work with your chosen agency, it’s important that they partner with you to determine what your goals are for your new website and how you’d like to achieve those goals.
+Regardless of how closely you decide to work with your chosen marketing agency, they must partner with you to determine what your goals are for your new website and how you’d like to achieve those goals.

 Doesn’t outsource their work

-Some agencies try to cut corners by outsourcing parts of their design process, especially development and SEO, to third parties—third parties you haven’t vetted, don’t know and don’t have any visibility or communication with.
-With third party vendors, the agency you’re working with likely doesn’t even have full control or say in the work being produced.
-It can often be a recipe for disaster during the build, but especially down the road when the website needs to be supported.
+Some web design agencies try to cut corners by outsourcing parts of their design process, especially development and SEO, to third parties—third parties you haven’t vetted, don’t know, and don’t have any visibility or communication with.
+With third-party vendors, the marketing agency you’re working with likely doesn’t have full control or say in the work being produced.
+It can often be a recipe for disaster during the build, especially when the website needs support.

 Follows best practices

-This can be tricky, because following best practices is something that a lot of agencies might claim to do, but not actually follow through on.
-If an agency says they follow best practices, ask them what that means to them.
+This can be tricky because following best practices is something that many web design agencies might claim to do but not follow through on.
+If a marketing agency says they follow best practices, ask them what that means to them.
 Get the specifics of what best practices they follow and what dictates those practices.
-They should be able to give you specific examples and, should you end up working with the agency, you should be able to see those best practices exemplified in your new website.
+They should be able to give you specific examples, and should you end up working with the marketing agency, you should be able to see those best practices exemplified in your new website.

 Approaches design strategically

-In the end, you need your website to work for you—that’s why you’re investing in a new one—so it’s crucial that your website is designed with your business in mind.
-You don’t want an agency that focuses on flash over strategic design and implementation.
+In the end, you need your website to work for you—that’s why you’re investing in a new one—so your website must be designed with your business in mind.
+You don’t want a web design company focusing on flash over strategic design and implementation.

 Know your budget

 This one is important.
-You might already have a number you have in mind to spend on your new website, but it needs to be realistic, both for your business and the agency you choose.
+As a business owner or marketing manager, you might already have a number you have in mind to spend on your new website, but it needs to be realistic for your business and the web design company you choose.
 This isn’t a time to try to be unrealistically frugal.
-It’s ok to have an idea of what you might want to spend, but also know what you can realistically spend.
-That way, when it comes to pricing the project and discussing essential components and features, you know how much you can actually afford to spend (and what the ROI on those dollars will be) instead of picking the cheapest options.
+It’s ok to have an idea of what you might want to spend but also know what you can realistically spend.
+That way, when pricing the project and discussing essential components and features, you know how much the business owner is willing to invest (and what the ROI on those dollars will be) instead of picking the cheapest options.

 Look at their work